Pending 2016 changes to Boy Scout Rank Advancement Requirements

 Varsity Letters and Pins, and the Denali Award

-Older Scouts (ages 14 - 18) may participate in Venture Patrols in Boy Scout Troops, or in separate units known as Varsity Scout Teams.
+Older Scouts (ages 14 - 18) may participate in Older Scout Patrols in Boy Scout Troops, or in separate units known as Varsity Scout Teams.
 In addition to Rank Advancements, members of Varsity Teams may earn a Varsity Letter, and Activity Pins for a series of Sports and "Ultimate Adventures".
 A list of the sports and activities for which pins may be earned is included on the Varsity Letter page.
 Members of Varsity Scout Teams that have earned the Varsity Letter may also earn the Denali Award.

 Boy Scout Requirements Book